podchasova11/mobile-testing-interview-questions/README.md

       adb -s emulator-5555 install helloWorld.apk

 To install an app on either an Android or a physical device using ADB, I use command <code>adb install <path_to_apk_file></code>.
-Command <code>adb install app.apk</code> will install the app on all of the connected devices, whether they are virtual or physical  devices.
+Command <code>adb install app.apk</code> will install the app on a single connected device, whether it's virtual or physical.
+If more than one device is running, I get the following error:

+      adb: error: failed to get feature set: more than one device/emulator

 Overall the process of installing apps on Android emulators or physical devices using ADB is similar.
 But there are some differences to consider: